-- 1. the Camp Leader completes a Cause for Concern form and gives it to the EM within 1 hour of their concern arising.
-The form should also be signed by a safeguarding representative from the school.
+1. the staff member who initially has the concern completes a Cause for Concern form and gives it to the site DSL within 1 hour of their concern arising or goes directly to the DSL within the hour.
+The form, if applicable, should also be signed by a safeguarding representative from the school.

 If you are unable to contact them, contact The Active Learning Group's Head of Safeguarding directly (07912291197).
 There should be no delay.
-As far as possible try and use the child's language. - 2.
-Estate Manager creates the child on CPOMS - 3.
-Estate Manager to upload concern onto CPOMS including uploaded paper document as attached file to incident. (in cases where there is a clear disclosure of harm, the Estate Manager would immediately telephone the Head Of Safeguarding and/or Operations Manager. - 4.
-Original paper concern form will be stored in the 'confidential waste' waste bag in the main office to be later shredded at Head Office, Abingdon. - Does the concern meet threshold?
-DSL makes decision with information available Yes DSL makes appropriate referrals to outside agencies.
-Estate Manager report to school representative on site - No Estate Manager reports to school representative on site who signs that they have received the information and will pass concern to school DSL. - 6. the Estate Manager update CPOMS with actions, and feeds back to the Camp Leader that the concern has been managed.
-(Estate Manager to confirm this has happened on CPOMS) - 7.
-Estate Manager to make any necessary referrals to Social Care/Police, requesting support from Head Of Safeguarding and/or Operations Manager as required - 8. the Estate Manager informs the school party Safeguarding Lead of actions taken throughout.
+As far as possible try and use the child's language.

+- 2. Site DSL creates the child 's profile on CPOMS.
+In cases where there is a clear disclosure of harm, the DSL will prioritise notifying Children's Social Care/Police as appropriate, before then creating the child's profile on CPOMS and the staff member recording their concern. - 3.
+Site DSL uploads concern onto CPOMS, or sits with the staff member with the concern whilst they type the content including uploaded paper document as attached file to incident. (in cases where there is a clear disclosure of harm, the DSL would immediately telephone the Head Of Safeguarding and/or The Outdoor Education Group DSL/DDSL)

+- 4. If completed, original paper concern form will be stored in the 'confidential waste' waste bag in the main office to be later shredded. - Does the concern meet threshold?
+Site DSL makes decision with information available Yes - Site DSL makes appropriate referrals to outside agencies.
+DSL report to school representative on site

-9. Head Of Safeguarding closes case on CPOMS once all actions have been met.
+No - Site DSL reports to school representative on site who signs that they have received the information and will pass concern to school DSL.

+- 6. The Site DSL updates CPOMS with actions, and feeds back to the staff who raised the concern so they are aware it has been actioned. - 7.
+Site DSL to make any necessary referrals to Children's Social Care/Police, requesting support from Head Of Safeguarding and/or The Outdoor Education Group DSL as required - 8.
+The Manager informs the school party Safeguarding Lead of actions required taken throughout. - 9.
+Head Of Safeguarding closes case on CPOMS once all actions have been met.

+Please note that when the staff are in loco parentis we remove any actions relating to schools.

-What to expect from the local authority
+What to expect from the Children's Social Care

-- Children's Services should respond to any referral within 24 hours of receiving the referral and acknowledge receipt.
-At the time of the referral, the DSL should request the name of the staff member they have spoken to and record this - If no response is received by the DSL following their referral, contact them again (ensuring you also log a record of your attempts to contact them on CPOMS). - If the response is not adequate, and/or not achieved in a timely manner i.e. the child is due to go home and you consider there to be a risk of harm, in discussion with the Designated Safeguarding Lead and/or Head Office Safeguarding Team (ALG) and /or Consultant Safeguarding Adviser (ALG), a decision should be made about whether to escalate the matter the Social Care Team Manager.
-Where there are significant concerns about the child leaving the site, and Children's Services still have not responded, there is a rationale for delaying the child's collection.
+- Children's Social Care should respond to any referral within 24 hours of receiving the referral and acknowledge receipt.
+At the time of the referral, the DSL should request the name of the staff member they have spoken to and record this - If no response is received by the DSL following their referral, contact Children's Social Care again (ensuring you also log a record of your attempts to contact them on CPOMS). - If it is considered the response from Children's Social Care is not adequate, and/or not achieved in a timely manner i.e. the child is due to go home and you consider there to be a risk of harm, in discussion with the Designated Safeguarding Lead and/or Head Office Safeguarding Team (ALG) and /or Consultant Safeguarding Adviser (ALG), a decision should be made about whether to escalate the matter the Children's Social Care Team Manager.
+Where there are significant concerns about the child leaving the site, and Children's Social Care still have not responded, there is a rationale for delaying the child's collection.